Are Humans as Brittle as Large Language Models?: Analysis

 \subsection{RQ1: How do distributional shifts of LLM outputs reveal prompt brittleness?}

 Figure~\ref{fig:all-heatmaps} illustrates the distributional distances between various prompt variants and the corresponding base prompt across the four evaluated tasks.
-Across all tasks and five LLMs, we find that prompt changes categorized as neutral generally lead to smaller distributional shifts in model outputs compared to those categorized as sensitive.
-Interestingly, we observe that changes involving alternative label formulations, either semantically or in formats, exert the most important influence on model output distributions.
-Modifications including adding definitions and requiring justifications or a confidence score, which are grouped under the sensitive category, exhibit a moderate effect.
+Across all tasks and five LLMs, we find that prompt changes categorized as \textit{neutral} generally lead to smaller distributional shifts in model outputs compared to those categorized as \textit{sensitive}.
+Interestingly, we observe that changes involving alternative label formulations, either semantically or in substitute mapping formats, exert the most important influence on model output distributions.
+Modifications including adding definitions and requiring justifications or a confidence score, which belong to the \textit{sensitive} category, exhibit a moderate effect.

 While these results broadly align with our hypothesis on the categorization of prompt types from the human-grounded aspect, some exceptions are noteworthy.
-Within the neutral category, changes to the internal order of labels (\textit{LabelOrd}) induce substantial distributional shifts compared to changes to other prompt aspects.
-Within the sensitive category, introducing emotional language results in a relatively weaker impact than other modifications.
-Surprisingly, seemingly subtle changes, such as typos and capitalization of labels, yield measurable distributional shifts, highlighting LLM sensitivity to some surface variations, especially in labels.
+Within the \textit{neutral} category, changes to the internal order of labels (\textit{LabelOrd}) induce substantial distributional shifts compared to changes to other prompt aspects.
+Within the \textit{sensitive} category, introducing emotional language results in a relatively weaker impact than other modifications.
+Seemingly subtle changes, such as typos and capitalization of labels, yield measurable distributional shifts, highlighting LLM sensitivity to some surface variations, especially in labels.

 Although these findings provide strong evidence of prompt brittleness, we observe that the LLaMA-3.3-70B model demonstrates greater robustness to prompt variations across all tasks, as indicated by its relatively lower average divergence scores.
 The Mixtral-8x7B model ranks second in robustness, except in the politeness rating task.
 This suggests that larger models tend to be more consistent to prompt perturbations than smaller ones.